grafana/metrictank/docs/metadata.md

 ```

 Note:
 * All metrictanks write to ES.  this is not very efficient.
-But we'll replace ES soon anyway.
 * When indexing more than around ~ 50-100k metrics/s ES can start to block.
 So if you're sending a large volume of (previously unseen)
   metrics all at once the indexing can [put backpressure on the ingestion](https://github.com/raintank/metrictank/blob/master/docs/operations.md#ingestion-stalls--backpressure), meaning
   less metrics/s while indexing is ongoing.